UsmanAR/Teams-Meeting-Attender/README.md

 ## TimeTable
 * The timetable provided should be in csv file format.
 * The time provided should be in 24 hour format.
-* The timetable template should be same as provided.
+* The timetable format should be same as provided.
 * Leave cells empty if any.